 The Sustainable Development Goals or SDGs adopted by the UN in 2015 include target 6.3: “By 2030, improve water quality by reducing pollution, eliminating dumping and minimizing release of hazardous chemicals and materials, halving the proportion of untreated wastewater and substantially increasing recycling and safe reuse globally”.

 The Federal Long-Term Strategic Vision for Sustainable Development contains objective 35: “Emissions of pollutants will be significantly reduced and air (indoor and outdoor), water and soil pollution will no longer have a significant - direct or indirect - impact, neither on health nor on the environment” (Belgian Official Gazette, 08/10/2013).

 International comparison: the average nitrate concentration in river water decreased in Belgium, while it remained relatively stable in Europe.
 However, the average concentration in Belgium is well above the European average.
-Only Luxembourg and the United Kingdom have higher average concentrations.
+Only Denmark has higher average concentrations in 2018.

 UN indicator: the selected indicator is related to indicator 6.3.1 - Proportion of wastewater safely treated.
 The nitrate concentration in river water is an indicator illustrating the efficiency of wastewater treatment.